learn-co-curriculum/ruby-oo-fundamentals-classes-and-instances/README.md

 How can we tell our Ruby program to deal with these dogs?
 Well, we can write a `Dog` class that produces individual dog objects, each of which contains all the information and behaviors of an individual dog.

 Think of a class like the blueprint that defines how to build an object.
 The `Dog` class is different from an individual dog just as the blueprints that show how to build a house are not the actual house.
-A Ruby class both contains the instrucions for creating new objects and has the ability to create those objects.
-It acts like an assembly line which produces a series of individual dog objects all based off the same template.
+A Ruby class both contains the instructions for creating new objects and has the ability to create those objects.
+Calling `.new` on the `Dog` class is like getting a brand new dog object from an assembly line which produces a series of similar dog objects based on the same `Dog` template.

 Here's what our `Dog` class would look like: